This is the main course website for the lecture Data Modeling and Knowledge Generation in winter term 2023/24 at University of Bayreuth.

 Jump to the schedule to access explanations and materials!

 - 08. December 2023: First lecture regarding algorithms will be about clustering!

 - 01. December 2023: Second practical is online.
 Today we will be working with git!

 - 01. December 2023: Now to Data and Knowledge Management!

-- 22. November 2022: Jump to the schedule to download the latest slide deck!
+- 24. November 2023: Jump to the schedule to view the slide deck and the presentation!

 Recordings of the lecture are available online but require an account of UBT.

 Data models represent the real world in the analysis process, they act as their placeholder, so to speak.
 As such, they create their own reality for the analyses.
 The formulation of data models is always subject to conscious and unconscious selection and transformation decisions.
 These decisions implicitly influence the way algorithms and analysts understand and process the real world.
 At the same time, data models act as blueprints for a real world that comes after analysis.
 Finally, analysis results are produced and evaluated with the help of data models and communicated as new knowledge.
 The decisions mentioned above therefore have far-reaching implications for the expected results and the knowledge that can be gained from these results.
 This dual role of description and prescription opens up a field of tension for the analysis process in interdisciplinary research as well as in numerous business areas that make use of "data driven decision making", for example.
 Only when the data model, algorithm and results are viewed as a holistic unit of an analysis process can reliable knowledge be gained from data.